choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-10-armenia/index.md

 Our check-in date was on the 4th of October, which just so happened to be the day of the biggest wine festival in Armenia, located in Areni.

+Because we booked a shack on top of Noravank Gorge, [Sareni](https://www.ecolur.org/en/news/biodiversity/15945/), the only way up was through a mountain road which was closed off on this very day!

+We contacted the folks and the manager, Vardges, led us to his restaurant, where we parked our car and took his jeep up another off-road way up to Sareni.

 ### Lake Sevan

 ### Garni, Geghard